 Chaulden Infants School bookworms learn eye-popping techniques from children’s author

 During the visit, he worked with all the pupils in small workshops, showing them techniques and helping them to design and construct their own books.
+School spokesman Julie James said: “John is an expert at paper engineering and in his books he creates amazing and surprising pop-ups.

 “The children used words such as ‘ wow’, ‘amazing’ and ‘brilliant’ when they realised the pop up effects they had created themselves under his direction.